trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 Deploy a new contract V2 and test it again.

-> Note : Remember that the `storage.feedback` field cannot change on any deployed smart contract because there is no exposed method to update it.
+> Note: Remember that the `storage.feedback` field cannot change on any deployed smart contract because there is no exposed method to update it.
 > Let's change this value for the new contract instance, and call it `hello`.

 7. Edit `pokeGame.storageList.jsligo` and add a new variable on it.
 Don't forget again to change `proxy` and `contractPrevious` by our own values !